LIJI32/MIP/README.md

  * Does not modify any system file on disk and can be easily uninstalled without rebooting
  * Does not use `DYLD_INSERT_LIBRARIES`, which may break the system if a file is deleted.
  * Works with both 32- and 64-bit applications, and allows injection to Garbage Collected processes (On El Capitan and older, GC was removed in Sierra)
- * Supports High Sierra (10.13) and dyld3
+ * Supports every macOS major up to and including Monterey
+ * Supports ARM64-based Macs

 ## How To Compile
-You will need Xcode's command-line tools, as well as binutils for gobjcopy (`brew install binutils`).
+You will need Xcode's command-line tools, as well as binutils for `gobjcopy` (`brew install binutils`), which should be linked as `gobjcopy`.
 You will also need a signing identity, which may be self-signed.
 Not signing MIP binaries properly will make your system unstable!
+On Intel Macs, you will need the [10.13 SDK](https://github.com/phracker/MacOSX-SDKs/releases/download/11.3/MacOSX10.13.sdk.tar.xz), to compile the 32-bit portions of MIP.

-To compile, simply run `make SIGNING_IDENTITY=<codesign identity>` inside the MIP folder.
+To compile, simply run `make SIGNING_IDENTITY=<codesign identity>` inside the MIP folder, or `make SYSROOT=path/to/MacOSX10.13.sdk SIGNING_IDENTITY=<codesign identity>` on Intel Macs.

 ## How To Install/Uninstall
 MIP requires disabling SIP (System Integrity Protection) both during installation and during use.
+On ARM64 Macs, you will also need to enable the arm64e preview ABI (`sudo nvram boot-args=-arm64e_preview_abi`)

 To install, simply run `make install` inside the MIP folder.
 You can uninstall by running `make uninstall"`.
 If you can't get a terminal to open due a misconfiguration of MIP, you can disable it by deleting `/Library/LaunchDaemons/local.lsdinjector.plist` using the recovery boot, which will disable MIP.

-Bundles are installed to `/usr/lib/mip/Bundles`.
+Bundles are installed to `/Library/Apple/System/Library/Frameworks/mip/Bundles`.

 ### Why Must I Disable SIP?
 SIP not only prevents system files and folders from being modified, but also prevents debugging of any SIP-protected binary.
 Code injection, by definition, requires static (on filesystem) or dynamic (via debugging) modification of binary files, and MIP obviously cannot operate with such limitations.
 Even if you do not intend to inject code to Apple provided binaries, MIP operates by injecting code to a system process (launchservicesd), which later injects code to all other processes.